appanp/software-dev/01_terminology.md

 **Version Control System (VCS)**: Software that helps manage changes to source code over time.
 Some popular VCS tools are Git, SVN, and Mercurial.

 **Vertical Slice Architecture (VSA)**: In this style, my architecture is built around distinct requests, encapsulating and grouping all concerns from front-end to back.
 You take a normal "n-tier" or hexagonal/whatever architecture and remove the gates and barriers across those layers, and couple along the axis of change.
-For more info, refer to [this link](https://www.jimmybogard.com/vertical-slice-architecture/).
+For more info, refer to [this link](https://www.jimmybogard.com/vertical-slice-architecture/) and [VSA by Milan Jovanovic](https://www.milanjovanovic.tech/blog/vertical-slice-architecture).